AndyA/jsonpath-faster/README.md

 be bound to `$` and may be referred to in script and filter expressions and in any code compiled using `nest.at()`.

-Its return value is resulting object.
+Its return value is the resulting object after all mutators and setters have been applied to it.
 Usually this is the same as the `doc` you passed in.
 However it is possible to vivify an undefined root object.

 ```javascript